brunodimarco/brunodimarco.github.io/README.md

-# 👨‍⚕️ Bruno Di Marco | Medical Doctor • Clinical AI Developer • Techno-Renaissance Man
+# 👨‍⚕️ Bruno Di Marco | Medical Doctor • Clinical AI Developer

 ## 🧠 About Me
 I'm a medical doctor with a keyboard in one hand and clinical reasoning in the other.